ARRTOC: Adversarially Robust Real-Time Optimization and Control: Conclusions and Future Work

 \section{Conclusions and Future Work}

 The ARRTOC algorithm has showcased its ability to address the dual challenges of operability and optimality, focussing on the robust handling of implementation errors such as disturbances and noise at the RTO layer.
-By leveraging the robustness embedded in the controller design, ARRTOC has emerged as a solution for finding set-points that are resilient to implementation errors at the control layers without adding complexity at these layers.
+By leveraging the robustness embedded in the controller design, ARRTOC has emerged as a solution for finding tailored set-points that are resilient to implementation errors at the control layers.

-In section \ref{sec:background_meth}, we provided a tutorial-style introduction to the ARO algorithm and, most importantly, demonstrated how it could be extended to include constraints relevant for RTO and control problems to give the ARRTOC algorithm.
+In section \ref{sec:background_meth}, we provided a tutorial-style introduction to the ARRTOC algorithm.
 Thereafter, the illustrative example presented in section \ref{rd:illustrative_example} shed light on several key insights of the ARRTOC algorithm.
 Notably, it highlighted the benefits of adversarially robust set-points in improving operability at the control layers.
 Additionally, the importance of integrating controller design robustness into ARRTOC was demonstrated, emphasising the need for set-points that strike a balance between robustness at both layers.
-We also extended the definition of the uncertainty set and made it more relevant for RTO and control problems which proved to be useful in the other case studies.
-Subsequently, we leveraged these insights and applied them to the practical case studies of section \ref{rd:bioreactor} and \ref{rd:evaporator}.
+Thereafter, we leveraged these insights and applied them to the practical case studies of section \ref{rd:bioreactor} and \ref{rd:evaporator}.
 In section \ref{rd:bioreactor}, the algorithm's ability to address the challenge of continuous bioprocess operation and prevent washout was demonstrated.
 Additionally, ARRTOC was shown to be compatible with various underlying model structures, whether data-driven or mechanistic.
 In section \ref{rd:evaporator}, the insights from the illustrative example were successfully applied to a multi-loop evaporator process where we used the controller design to inform the level of robustness desired at the RTO layer.
 This approach resulted in tailored set-points that were neither excessively conservative nor overly risky.
-Simulation results confirmed the consistent and favorable performance of the system, regardless of the underlying controller design.
+Simulation results confirmed the consistent and favourable performance of the system, regardless of the underlying controller design.